ipfabric/docs/docs/platform_first_steps/01-deployment.md

 5. Upload VHD image to storage account

-   To [upload the VHD image](https://learn.microsoft.com/en-us/azure/virtual-desktop/set-up-customize-master-image#upload-master-image-to-a-storage-account-in-azure), one need to download and install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/).
+   To [upload the VHD image](https://learn.microsoft.com/en-us/azure/virtual-desktop/set-up-customize-master-image#upload-master-image-to-a-storage-account-in-azure), you need to download and install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/).
    The image needs to be uploaded to the previously created Blob container.

    ![Upload the VHD image](azure-imgs/azure-04-uploaded-vhd.png)